finarly/Notes/In_progress/DataBricks_Association.md

 #### Vacuum

 This is a command to help clean up unused files such as:
-- uncommitted files
+- Uncommitted files
-- files that are no longer in the latest table state
+- Files that are no longer in the latest table state

 - VACUUM (default period 7 days):
     > VACUUM table_name [*retention period*]

 Note: if you vacuumed, then you cannot perform time travel.

 ### Setting up Delta Tables

+#### Create Table AS (CTAS)

 ```
 CREATE TABLE new_table
     - **COMMENT** "Contains PII"
-    - **PARTITIONED BY** (city, birth_date)
+    - **PARTITIONED BY** (city, birth_date - should be used in huge files only)
     - **LOCATION** '/some/path'
 AS SELECT id, name, email, birth_date, city FROM users
 ```

 > CREATE TABLE table_1 AS SELECT _ FROM table_2

+#### Table Constraints

+- NOT NULL constraints
+- CHECK constraints

+General format:
+    > ALTER TABLE table_name ADD CONSTRAINT constraint_name constraint_details

+Example:
+    > ALTER TABLE orders ADD CONSTRAINT validate CHECK (date > '2020-01-01')

+#### Cloning Delta Lake Tables

+- Deep Clone
+    - Fully copies date + metadata from a source table to a target
+    - > ```
+        CREATE TABLE table_clone
+        DEEP CLONE source_table
+    ```

 ## Relational entities

 ### Databases

-In Databricks, a database is a schema in Hive meta store, therefore:
+In Databricks, a database is a schema in Hive meta-store, therefore:

 **CREATE DATABASE** db_name = **CREATE SCHEMA** db_name

-Hive metastore is a repository of metadata, which holds metadata about your table and data.
+Hive meta-store is a repository of metadata, which holds metadata about your table and data.

 The default database location is in the default hive directory: *dbfs:/user/hive/warehouse*